Tonedawg1/gen1recomp-unique-fly-surf-sprites/README.md

 ## Important Note
 **You NEED either Wilds of Kanto and/or PokePC Followers mod for this mod to do anything.**
-It's taking the new sprites from they're respective packs.
+It's taking the new sprites from their respective packs.
 Without either mod, the game keeps vanilla Surf/Fly sprites.

 Works on Red / Blue / Yellow.
 (Gen 2 Support Soon?)